 For even more detailed background, with in-depth information about photovoltaic systems, you might like to try this Wikipedia article, which discusses different types and sizes of PV cells, varieties of inverters, mounting systems, tracking systems which move the panels to take full advantage of the available light, maintenance issues and likely lifespan of a system.
 Within the New Zealand environment, one of the no-obligation quotation providers also provides access to a great deal of background information on setting up a solar system, addressing issues such as how the panels work, the pros and cons of being connected to the grid, the costs of panels and inverters and the types available, and general design considerations.

 Written from a US perspective but still providing very useful information under the headings of "What is solar electricity", "Why use solar electricity", "How to implement solar electricity" and "Getting started with solar electricity," this site is also well worth a visit.
 In the same vein, a considerable amount of practical information is available here, also from a US source.

 The photovoltaic (PV) panels are the biggest single expense in setting up a solar power system, and as with any major expense, it's always advisable to get several quotes before proceeding to purchase.
-A starting point for component prices can be found here, and there are many other New Zealand suppliers who can be located using an internet search.

 For those who are really serious about setting up their own system and doing the installation themselves, there are also detailed Webinars available, dealing with each of the components in a normal domestic solar system.
 To make a start on these, this site provides access to a number of 1-hour sessions online.